validatedpatterns/rag-llm-gitops/README.md

 ### Deploy application

-***Note:*** This pattern supports two types of vector databases, REDIS and PGVECTOR from EDB operator.
-By default the pattern will deploy REDIS as a vector DB.
-To deploy PGVECTOR using EDB operator, change the global.db.type to PGVECTOR in [values-global.yaml](./values-global.yaml).
+***Note:**: This pattern supports two types of vector databases, PGVECTOR and REDIS.
+By default the pattern will deploy PGVECTOR as a vector DB.
+To deploy REDIS, change the global.db.type to REDIS in [values-global.yaml](./values-global.yaml).

 ```yaml
 ---